 How to check authenticity:

-You can check the authenticity of any communication you’re concerned about by contacting the Advice & Guidance team.
+You can check the authenticity of any communication you’re concerned about by contacting the Money & Housing Advice team.
+To learn how to do this, read our article What student support services are available at King's?
 The team will then be able to share information with all students via webpages and social media to warn them about any recent scams.

 UKCISA has information dedicated to Fraud and scams on their website, which is worth checking for details of current trends in fraud and scams affecting international students.
 You can also report the matter online to Action Fraud.